rtavares/bi-costs-calculator/README.md

     - `<project_venv>/bin/activate`
       - `pip install -U pip`
       - `pip install -r backend/requirements.txt`
-  - Bootstrapping the project:
+  - ### Bootstrapping the project:
+    - On local, using SQlite:
       - `backend/source/products_prices/manage.py migrate --settings=products_prices.settings.development_local`
       - `backend/source/products_prices/manage.py createsuperuser --settings=products_prices.settings.development_local`
+    - On containers, using PostGreSQL:
+      - `make start` or `make startbg`
+      - `make osshell` and once inside run `./products_prices/manage.py createsuperuser`
+        - or
+      - `docker-compose run backend products_prices/manage.py createsuperuser`
+      - The same syntax can be used to run any `manage.py` command.
+      - Migrations are run automatically every time the container starts.

 ## Running the project
 - Locally inside the virtualenv:
   - Type `make` to see a list of available commands
+  - `make run-local` starts the project locally.
+- On containers:
+  - `make start` or `make startbg`
-  - `make run-local` starts the project locally, available on the usual Django port 8000.
+- The project web page will be available on the usual Django port 8000.

 ### Questions?
 Please feel free to open an issue on the GitHub repository of the project.
 ## To-Do